 Harmuti is the nearest railway station which is about 48 kilometres and takes around 2 hours to reach.

-Ita Fort – The Ita Fort or ‘The Fort Of Bricks’ which was built around the 14th century by the Chutiya dynasty.
+Ita Fort – The Ita Fort or ‘The Fort Of Bricks’ was built around the 14th century by the Chutiya dynasty.
 This place is a historical masterpiece and a must-visit for tourists.
 It is situated at the heart of the capital city in the Papum Pare district.
 It is a historical fort of an irregular shape, built mainly with bricks, dating back to the 14th -15th centuries.
 The total brickwork done on the fort comprises 16,200 cubic meters.
 The name Itanagar is believed to be derived from the name of this fort.

-Ganga Lake – Ganga Lake is also known as Geker Sinying which is located about 6 kilometres from the town.
-This pristine lake attracts tourist as well as the local people due to its surroundings by green mountains.
+Ganga Lake – Ganga Lake, also known as Geker Sinying, is located about 6 kilometres from the town.
+This pristine lake attracts tourists as well as locals due to its surroundings of green mountains.
 It is also a perfect place for photographers.
 It provides a drive-through jungle with bamboo, tree ferns and orchids growing on tall trees.
 When the road reaches the foot of the hill, you walk across a bamboo bridge, up steps cut on the red clay of the hill to reach a ridge which looks down on the forested lake which you can row across on a boat.

-Gompa Buddhist Temple – This Tibetan style temple is very famous in Arunachal Pradesh.
+Buddhist Temple / Gompa – This Tibetan-style temple is very famous in Arunachal Pradesh.
 It has its own uniqueness due to its stupa and yellow roof.
-It is one of the main sacred places in the town as Dalai Lama himself inaugurated and it was established in the year 1986.
+It is one of the main sacred places in the town as the Dalai Lama himself inaugurated it was established in the year 1986.
 The Buddhist Temple is located in the heart of Itanagar.
 The new yellow-roofed Buddhist Temple stands in well-kept gardens on top of the hill.
 The shrine is behind a stupa and on one side has a tree planted by the Dalai Lama.

-Jawaharlal Nehru Museum – This is a well-known tourist spot which gives us the idea about the tribal culture of the state.
+Jawaharlal Nehru Museum – This is a well-known tourist spot that gives an idea about the tribal culture of the state.
 It was established in the 1980s.
-This place gives you an idea of the history of the state and can witness a different collection of musical instruments, handicrafts, weapons and many more.
+You can get a fair idea about the history of the state by visiting this museum.
+You can witness different collections of musical instruments, handicrafts, weapons and many more.
 It has a wide collection of tribal art, instruments, and religious objects that depict the socio-cultural heritage and lifestyle of the people of Arunachal Pradesh.
 There is also a rich section on archaeology.

-Itanagar Wildlife Sanctuary – Just 4.3 kilometres from town, a great place to see different species of birds and wild animals is also a major tourist attraction.
+Itanagar Wildlife Sanctuary – Just 4.3 kilometres from town, this is a great place to see different species of birds and wild animals and is also a major tourist attraction.
 Situated 7 km away from Itanagar.
 It was established in 1978 on 140 sq. km of land.
 It’s a semi-evergreen forest, the sanctuary has a small tiger population and visiting herds of elephants.

 Craft centre and Emporium – It is famous for its paintings, bamboo and cane work, traditional costumes and many more.
 Tourists get the opportunity to understand the rich culture of the state.